 (b) The incremental amounts shown are in addition to the amounts disclosed in the Pension Benefits table and, with the exception of the CIC enhancement, result solely from differences in timing and form of payment.
-The incremental values assume that all benefits are paid as a one-time lump sum and reflect interest and mortality assumptions under the Company's Pension Plan and include a 5% interest rate, whereas the Pension Plan table reflects long-term assumptions used for financial statement purposes.
+The incremental values assume that all benefits are paid as a one-time lump sum and reflect interest and mortality assumptions under the Company's Pension Plan, whereas the Pension Plan table reflects long-term assumptions used for financial statement purposes.